Sweaty babies aren’t fun to hold, and they can’t be comfortable when they’re hot in their car seat on long car rides.

 3. The Noggle

-There’s also a contraption called the Noggle that can be helpful if your back seat doesn’t cool down efficiently.
-You can hook up the Noggle to your car’s air vent and feed it into the back seat.
+There’s also a gadget called the Noggle that can be helpful if your back seat doesn’t cool down efficiently.
+You can hook the Noggle to your car’s air vent and feed it into the back seat.
 This way, the AC can better reach your kids.
-I’ve never personally tried this, but it seems to have a fair amount of positive reviews.

 There are Noggle options for forward-facing and rear-facing babies.
 They also come in 6-foot and 10-foot options.
-This is nice because you can find one to accommodate your car interior best.
+This is nice because you can find one to accommodate your car interior.

-They can be used with both the heat and air conditioning and are easy to remove and install.
-The downside to this is that it may get in the way if you have a front-seat passenger.
+They can be used with heat or air conditioning and are easy to remove and install.
+The downside is that it may get in the way if you have a front-seat passenger.

 4. Encourage Sweating

 5. Don’t Leave Your Child Alone in the Car

-This one is obvious, but it’s still such a prominent issue that I feel it’s worth mentioning.
+This one is obvious, but it’s still such a prominent issue that it’s worth mentioning.
 Leaving your child unattended in the car, especially on a hot and sunny day, can lead to overheating and even death.